 Romanesque Sculpture (1000-1200)

-Some hundred years elapsed before the last bastions of resistance yielded and people ventured to set up large figure compositions carved out of stone in the open air.
 The slow maturing that culminated in the advent of monumental sculpture had taken place throughout the 11th century in the Benedictine monasteries of France.
 The reform of the Church, that attempt to purify the men of prayer and, by freeing them from the defilement which kept them at a remove from holiness, to fit them to fulfil their social function better, had actually begun with the monastic institution.
 This enabled the latter to capture the fervour of the faithful, attract the growing flood of pious donations, and create suitably inspirational Christian art to illustrate the message of the Bible.

 HISTORY OF SCULPTURE